pieterjandesmedt/vite-et-reves/content/captains-log/2020-03-12-saint-george.md

 {{< image src="IMG_9567.jpg" alt="Past southern Point Salines" ratio="3x2" >}}

-We turned north and sailed close-hauled, with the daggerboards fully down, into the Saint George lagoon.
+We turned north and sailed {{% explain "close-hauled" "sailing with the wind coming from almost the front of the boat" %}}, with the daggerboards fully down, into the Saint George lagoon.
 A rainbow over the town welcomed us.

 {{< image src="IMG_9570_1.jpg" alt="Rainbow over Saint George" ratio="3x2" >}}